-Curious about the Nvidia RTX 2060?
 With every new generation of Nvidia graphics cards, there’s always one that gets a massive power bump over its predecessors.
-Last time, it was the Nvidia GeForce GTX 1070.
-This time, it’s the Nvidia RTX 2060, and it does a lot with its time in the sun.
+This time, it’s the Nvidia GeForce RTX 2060, doing what the Nvidia GeForce GTX 1070 has done before it.

 Pricing and availability